NanoComp/meep/doc/docs/Python_User_Interface.md

 **`load_flux_data(flux, fdata)`**
 —
 Load the Fourier-transformed fields into the given flux object (replacing any values currently there) from the `FluxData` object `fdata`.
-You must load from an object that was created by `get_flux_data` in a simulation of the same dimensions (for both the computational cell and the flux regions) with the same number of processors.
+You must load from an object that was created by `get_flux_data` in a simulation of the same dimensions (for both the cell and the flux regions) with the same number of processors.

 **`load_minus_flux_data(flux, fdata)`**
 —